Lauren-Smalls/Lauren-Smalls/README.md

 ### Hi there 👋

+My name is Lauren and I excited to learn about coding on the Front-end.

 <!--
 **Lauren-Smalls/Lauren-Smalls** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.